 Allow him to help cut out pieces and decorate the turkeys.

 What about you?

 What’s your favorite fall craft to do with your toddler?
 Do you know of any other easy fall crafts for toddlers?
-Let me know in the comments below–I’d love to hear from you!
+Share with me in the comments below–I’d love to hear from you!